11 Sales Funnel Metrics That Will Help You Boost Sales

 - Talk about a fear that keeps your readers up at night,

 - Piggyback on a famous brand and create curiosity,

 - Provide “How to” advice,

-- Make use of the popular list headline template you see everywhere online — like the post you’re reading! 😉
+- Make use of the popular list headline template you see everywhere online,

-- Or just be downright surprising (or even shocking) enough that readers can’t help but click and read.
+- Or just be downright surprising enough that readers can’t help but click and read.

-Next, we consider what you need to check for those subscribers that do open your emails.
+Next, we consider what you need to check for subscribers who do open your emails.